 Vienna is very conservative when it comes to celebrating Christmas.
 It’s a holiday spent with family.
 As such, most of the city shuts down around 14h00 on Christmas Eve.
 All the supermarkets and the majority of shops are closed on Christmas day, so be sure to stock up on snacks and drinks on the 24th of December.
 But don’t worry, you won’t go hungry on Christmas day.
 The coffee shops and a couple of restaurants remain open.
-Here’s how I celebrated Christmas day in Vienna last year.
+Here’s how I celebrated Christmas day in Vienna a few years ago.

 View the city from the Wiener Riesenrad

 The rides, including the Ferris wheel, and food stalls at Prater are open on Christmas Day.
 What better way to start the day than by getting a fantastic view of Vienna from above?
 A ticket for the Wiener Riesenrad will cost €12 for adults and €5 for children.
 It wasn’t too crowded and the queue was fairly short.